smsharma/awesome-neural-sbi/README.md

 # Awesome Neural SBI (WiP)<!-- omit from toc -->

 A community-sourced list of papers and resources on neural simulation-based inference.
-Contributions welcome!
+Given the nature of the field, the list is applications is bound to be highly incomplete.
+Contributions are welcome!

 # Contents